Centralized Vs Blockchain: Which will get hall of fame?

 2. Third Parties: Blockchain wins here

-So earlier, we have seen that blockchain eliminate the central administration and make the transaction process easy.
-Transactions made on blockchain system requires confirmation and authorization.
-These two terms ensure the security of the transactions needs, unlike centralized systems.
-The nodes used in blockchain will verify your transactions and process the payment.
+So earlier, we have seen that blockchain eliminates the central administration and makes the transaction process easy.
+Transactions made on the blockchain system require confirmation and authorization.
+These two terms ensure the security of the transaction needs, unlike centralized systems.
+The nodes used in the blockchain will verify your transactions and process the payment.